NeuroCognitiveImagingLab/NCIL-website/participate/What-Makes-a-Skilled-Reader-recruitment.md

 If you and your child wish, we can provide you with a digital image of your child’s MRI showing a side view through the centre of their brain.

 ## Interested?
 Want to learn more?
-You can learn more about this study and what children will do in this [video](https://youtu.be/2Ic7_4nDfz8).
+You can learn more about this study by watching this [video](https://youtu.be/2Ic7_4nDfz8).
 If you are interested in joining our study, you can contact us by email (reading_brains@ncilab.ca) or by phone (902-494-1911), or fill out this [survey](What-Makes-a-Skilled-Reader-recruitment-survey).
 We look forward to hearing from you!